 While Nike made a strategic move this week, it’s worth noting Kaepernick has been under contract with the brand since 2011.
 His deal was renegotiated months ago, after Kaepernick filed a suit against the NFL.
 The suit claims team owners are colluding against him as a result of his kneeling protest during the national anthem in 2016.
 The Nike deal includes a contribution to Kaepernick’s charity, Know Your Rights.
 To what degree Nike will maintain its commitment to this issue will be interesting to watch.

 The most-aware consumers want brands to take stands.
-A survey of 1,000 hyper-aware and influential U.S. consumers by APCO last fall showed:
+An APCO survey of 1,000 hyper-aware and influential U.S. consumers last fall showed:

 - 95 percent believe companies have the ability to create a better society

 - 90 percent expect companies to be involved in taking on society’s most pressing issues and

 - 71 percent say it is acceptable for companies to take a stand on a political or social issue, even if it is controversial

 Of 11 issues consumers were asked about, 89 percent said it is always or sometimes OK for CEOs to speak out about racial discrimination.
 In addition, racial discrimination was ranked fourth, behind access to education, health care access and hunger in the survey.
 Racism was at the root of Kaepernick’s initial act of protest.

 - Democrats (95 percent) were more likely to say it’s OK for CEOs to always/sometimes speak out on racial discrimination as opposed to Republicans (77 percent).